mmmaaatttttt/personal-site/src/pages/stories/fairest-of-them-all.md

 ### Fairness and Probability

-Let's begin with some scenarios where fairness is simple.
-Take, for instance, a coin flipping game.
+Let's start simple.
+Consider a coin flipping game.
 Heads, I win; tails, I lose.
 Is this game fair?

 Well, it depends on the coin.
-If the coin is equally likely to land on either side, then neither player is advantaged.
-In this case, the game is fair.
-But if the coin is weighted on one side, most would argue that the game is unfair.
+If the coin is equally likely to land on either side, then neither player is advantaged, and the game is fair.
+But if the coin is more likely to land on one side, most would argue that the game is unfair.

 It's unfair for a couple of reasons.
 First, one player is unreasonably advantaged over the other (it's not as though this is a game of skill).
 Second, if the coin is biased, it's not necessarily true that the disadvantaged player will know about the deception.
 Otherwise, why agree to play the game?

-In this case, it seems like fairness is fairly straightforward in principle: the game is fair if the coin is just as likely to land on one side as it is on the other.
+In this case, fairness feels fairly straightforward in principle: the game is fair if the coin is just as likely to land on one side as it is on the other.
 But in practice, how can we determine whether or not the game is fair?
 After all, a slight bias in the coin may be hard to detect.
 It's easier to agree on the ideals than on the details.
 Fairness may make sense in the abstract, but how can we ensure that the coin we use actually adheres to our sense of fairness?

 ### A Frequentist Approach

-If you don't know whether or not the coin is biased, there are a few different ways to avoid getting roped into an unfair game.
-One way involves a **frequentist** approach to probability: we flip a coin many times and use the proportion of flips that land on heads to gain insight into the likelihood that the coin is biased.
+If you don't know whether or not the coin is biased, there are a few ways to avoid getting roped into an unfair game.
+One is a **frequentist** approach: we flip the coin many times and use the proportion of flips that land on heads to measure likelihood that the coin is biased.

 Flipping the coin once tells us nothing about whether the game is fair.
 Flipping it twice doesn't tell us much either: even if the coin is fair, it will land on the same side both times 50% of the time.
 But what if we flip the coin 100 times? or 10,000?
 Or --- wait for it --- one _billion_ times?
-With more data we can begin to tease out the effects of any bias inherent in the coin.

 As the number of flips grows, the proportion of flips that land on any one side begins to approximate a **normal distribution**, or bell curve.
 This means that